Sustainable Solutions

 From Scarcity to Stewardship

-Sustainable gardening isn’t just about being “eco-friendly.”
-It’s about building resilience—food resilience, soil resilience, and community resilience—one season at a time.
-When we compost scraps, plant natives, and grow nutrient-dense food, we reduce waste and increase capacity: for pollinators, for birds, and for our own well-being.
+Sustainable gardening is not just about being eco-friendly.
+It is about building resilience—food resilience, soil resilience, and community resilience—one season at a time.
+When we compost scraps, plant natives, and grow nutrient-dense food, we reduce waste and increase capacity for pollinators, birds, and everyday household stability.

-This hub gathers the practical foundations of resilient living: the plants that belong, the habits that reduce inputs, and the simple systems that turn kitchen scraps and yard waste into next season’s strength.
+This page gathers practical foundations for resilient living: the plants that belong, the habits that reduce inputs, and the simple systems that turn kitchen scraps and yard waste into next season’s strength.

 If you read three posts to begin, start with these.
-They’ll make everything else easier.
+They make everything else easier.

 🌿 Native vs. Invasive: How to Tell the Difference